WJSoftware/vite-plugin-single-spa/README.md

 ```

 Except for the options, which are explained below, this should be it for root projects.
 For micro-frontend projects,
-the file `src/spa.ts` needs to be created.
+the file `src/spa.ts` must be created.
 This file becomes the main export of the project and should export the
 `single-spa` lifecycle functions.

 ## single-spa Root Projects

 The `single-spa` *root project* (referred to as *root config* within the `single-spa` documentation) is the project
-that loads all other micro-frontends and the one that has the `single-spa` package installed, and therefore the one
+that loads all other micro-frontends and the one that has the `single-spa` package installed, and the one that
-that calls `registerApplication()` and `start()`.
-The `single-spa` developers advertise as a best practice, to make
+typically calls `registerApplication()` and `start()`.
+The `single-spa` developers advertise as a best practice, to
-a root project that uses no framework.
+make a root project that uses no framework.
 In other words, that your root project be devoided of all user interface
 elements.
 This is a view I don't share, and this plug-in is capable of making a suitable Vite + XXX root project.
 In
 the end, the choice is yours.